October Kicks Off Holiday-Planning Season: A Step-by-Step Guide from Booking to Beach on Cousine Island

 Secure International and Inter-Island Transfers

-Those finishing on Cousine may arrive by catamaran or yacht from Mahé or Praslin, by helicopter (EC120), or via a Mahé → Praslin flight followed by a short sea transfer.
+Those finishing on Cousine may arrive by sea from Mahé or Praslin, by helicopter (EC120), or via a Mahé → Praslin flight followed by a short sea transfer.
 Because luggage limits differ between aircraft and boats, booking these movements early keeps routing elegant rather than improvised at the last minute.
 Transfer options are detailed across the island’s main pages, including rates and booking terms.

 Inner island flights over the turquoise waters of the Seychelles are incredibly scenic